tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/mexico.rst

 Close accounting period each month (Best Practice Mexican Localization)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If the accounting period is closed due to the blocking dates, Odoo will not allow to modify or add accounting entries of a date corresponding to that accounting period.
+If the accounting period is closed due to the blocking dates, CoquiAPPs will not allow to modify or add accounting entries of a date corresponding to that accounting period.

 .. image:: mexico/mx_ft_62.png